mehulgohil/terraform-provider-curl2/docs/index.md

 page_title: "curl2 Provider"
 subcategory: ""
 description: |-
-  Triggers HTTP(s) requests along with JSON body, authentication as well as custom headers
+  Triggers HTTP(s) requests along with JSON body, authentication as well as custom headers.
+It also supports token generation from IDP like Azure AD, Auth0.
 ---

 # curl2 Provider

-Triggers HTTP(s) requests along with JSON body, authentication as well as custom headers
+Triggers HTTP(s) requests along with JSON body, authentication as well as custom headers.
+It also supports token generation from IDP like Azure AD, Auth0.

 ## Example Usage